elfhosted/elfhosted.com/docs/app/seafile.md

 ## Can I access synced data from my other apps?

 **No**.
 Seafile uses git-like commits to track the sync state of files, which is why it's so fast, but consequently the files are unreadable in any other app.
-If you want to transfer files for the purposes of accessing with other apps (*i.e. streaming with [Jellyfin][jellyfin]*), then use [File Browser][filebrowser] or [Minio][minio].
+If you want to transfer files for the purposes of accessing with other apps (*i.e. streaming with [Jellyfin][jellyfin]*), then use [File Browser][filebrowser].

 ## Can you see my files?